chalmers-revere/2018-wasp-summer-school/flashing/README.md

 * Script: `curl -sSL https://raw.githubusercontent.com/bjornborg/bbb/master/rpi3/install.sh | sh`

+The installation will prompt you some options for some packages.

+* For iptables-persistent: ipv4 yes and ipv6 yes

 9. Once the script is done, it will prompt you to press enter to reboot and you are done.

+### Devantech flashing
+1. After flashing the beaglebone with our installation script, there is a devantech folder at /root/bbb/devatech inside of the beaglebone (ssh into it).

+* root: `su`
+  * Password: root
+* change directory: `cd /root/bbb/devantech

+2. Build the binary

+* `make`

+3. Unplug the front sensor and run following command

+* `./devantech_change_addr 1 0x70 0x71`

+to change the back sensor on the i2c-1 bus from addr 0x70 to 0x71.
+When the command it executed, the led flash on the sensor should be lit up upon success.
+Unplug and plug the sensor again, when booting up, you should see the sensor flashing the led twice.

+### Steering calibration

+1. After the installation of our software, the steering might be slightly off centered causing kiwi to drift either left or right.
+This can be fixed by adding a small offset value to the steering as a part of the calibration.
+Get root privileges inside of the beaglebone (ssh into it)

+`su`
+Password: root

+2. Goto bbb folder
+`cd /root/bbb`

+3. In there, you will find a .env file containing all configuration settings for the kiwi platform regarding the motors.
+The particular setting of our interest is the offset first value.
+Change the value from 0.0 to 0.01 for example.
+Positive value on offset will steer it to left.

+4. Once changing the value reload the microservices `docker-compose -f bbb.yml down`
+`docker-compose -f bbb.yml up -d`

+Redo step 3 and 4 if it still needs to reconfiguered.